datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS04-Data-Exploration.md

     ## Error in layout_base(data, vars, drop = drop): At least one layer must contain all variables used for facetting

-#Graph one of those variables and NDVI data together
+#Graph variables and NDVI data together
+Add discussion of why you might want to do this.

     #first read in the NDVI CSV data
     NDVI.2009 <- read.csv(file="Landsat_NDVI/Harv2009NDVI.csv", stringsAsFactors = FALSE)